mchldann/FeedbackGuidedIntentionScheduling/README.md

 ## Running the User Study

-* Switch to the human_experiments branch of this repo.
+* Switch to the "human_experiments" branch of this repo.
-* Run Main.java (there's no need to specify any command-line arguments).
+* Run Main.java.
+There's no need to specify any command-line arguments this time.
-* Initially code will automatically generate 10 "default" trajectories for the human user to provide preferences over.
+* Initially, the program will generate 10 "default" trajectories for the human user to provide preferences over.
 * Once this completes, the Java code will output a console command to run.
 Run this in a separate terminal window and provide preferences however you see fit.
-(An easy way to verify that the approach is learning is to always select the trajectory with more coins collected.)
+(An easy way to verify that the approach is learning is to always select the trajectory with the greater number of coins collected.)
 * Once the training completes, come back to the Java program and press ENTER.
-* The scheduler will now generate 10 more trajectories, using the provided preference information to (hopefully) improve the quality of the trajectories.
+* The scheduler will now generate 10 more trajectories, using the provided preferences to (hopefully) improve the quality of the trajectories.
-* After the second set of trajectories completes, the Java code will again output a console command to run.
-Run it and provide preferences as before, then return to the Java program and press ENTER.
+* After the second set of trajectories completes, the Java program will again output a console command to run.
+Run it in a separate terminal window and provide preferences as before, then return to the Java program and press ENTER.
 * The scheduler will now generate a final set of 10 trajectories, taking all of the feedback so far into account.
-* After this last set of trajectories completes, the Java code will output a final console command to run that summarises the results.
+* After this last set of trajectories completes, the Java program will output a final console command to run that summarises the results.